ionic-enterprise/tutorials-and-demos-vue/demos/auth-playground/README.md

 One final note: this app may or may not work on an emulator.
 When working with biometrics it is highly suggested that you test only on actual devices and skip the emulators.

+## Building Note

+This app is part of a mono-repo containing other demos but can also be [built on its own](../../README.md#build-a-stand-alone-

 ## Significant Architecture

 ### The Authentication Services